daGrevis/daGrev.is/_posts/2015-04-12-an-example-post.md

 ## Updating Site

-Just push an update [to the GitHub repo](https://github.com/daGrevis/daGrev.is) and the change will be get published in a matter of seconds.
+Just push an update [to the GitHub repo](https://github.com/daGrevis/daGrev.is) and the change will get published in a matter of seconds.
 A pull request is fine too!